 - Distance from Beach: About 160 miles (Del Monte Beach)

-If you’re searching for one of the cheapest places to live in California, look no further than Clovis!
+Known as the “Gateway to the Sierras,” Clovis is one of the least expensive places to live in California!
 Part of the Fresno metro, this central California city is comfortably sized, full of young families, and just a little over an hour away from Yosemite National Park.
 Clovis also has the benefit of the San Joaquin Valley’s rich soil, so the all-year growing season allows for fresh produce and plenty of work in the agriculture industry.
 With highly-rated schools, beautiful weather, and affordable housing, Clovis is an inexpensive California city you’ll love!

 Things to Do in Clovis